-This letting go is not to be compared to the common Hollywood phrase “listen to your feelings”.
+This letting go is not to be compared to the common Hollywood phrase “listen to your feelings” or the hippies telling you to “relax”.
 Again, it is a reference to trusting your instinct, letting go of the conscious processes that divide your attention.
 If you do hit rock bottom, just know that it will at some point be over, and if you die before things get better, it won’t matter anymore.
 If you accept that there is no free will, you will realize that having all the data in the universe would allow someone to predict your exact fate, thus it can be said that every human has a destiny.
 Just live according to the best of your knowledge and try to expand your knowledge, live according to truth and your goals.

 “It’s so quiet this high up, the feeling you get is that you’re one of those space monkeys.
 You do the little job you’re trained to do.
 Pull a lever.
 Push a button.
 You don’t understand any of it, and then you just die.”

 That is how most people spend their lives.
 Time passes way too fast if you waste it.
-I value my time so much nowadays that I would rather live without pleasure, working hard, so that time passes slower.
-Effort towards your goals is one of the keys, the others being learning constantly, teaching others and saving money by not blowing it on stupid shit such as unnecessary material goods and buying things just for pleasure, this way you can quit your job for a time and focus on the important things.
+I value my time so much nowadays that I would rather live without pleasure, working, so that my time is more efficient.
+Effort towards your goals is one of the keys, the others being learning constantly, teaching others and saving money by not blowing it on stupid shit such as unnecessary material goods and buying things just for pleasure.
+This way you can quit your job for a time and focus on the important things.

 “That Saturday night, a young guy with an angel’s face came to his first fight club, and I tagged him for a fight.
 That’s the rule.
 If it’s your first night in fight club, you have to fight.
 I knew that so I tagged him because the insomnia was on again, and I was in a mood to destroy something beautiful.”